cheung0/Air-Quality-Prediction/README.md

 ## Conclusion

-The small, individual actions of each and every single one of us can cause big, large actions in the environment.
 I acknowledge that my analysis might be wrong and the data from the US EPA gov website does attach a disclaimer that some data may be inaccurate and should not be used for governmental advisory.
 Nontheless, I still learned a lot about data science.